 Destination weddings are held during the day.

 One of the main reasons couples choose a destination wedding location is because of its amazing scenery—and they want their guests to actually see and experience it!
 This is probably why more destination wedding ceremonies take place during the day.
 In fact, 62 percent of couples host their destination wedding ceremonies in the daytime, as opposed to 54 percent of couples marrying in their hometowns.
-A daytime wedding also allows for a longer celebration, as the vacation-like setting puts couples and their guests in a partying mood.
+A daytime event also allows for a longer wedding celebration, as the vacation-like setting puts couples and their wedding guests in a partying mood.
 And another interesting fact—couples hosting a destination wedding are less likely to hold their ceremony in a house of worship (only 12 percent do, as opposed to a quarter of those hosting a hometown event), meaning they’re probably opting for outdoor ceremony settings to fully embrace their wedding locale.

-Those planning a wedding from a distance probably need a little (or a lot of) extra help.
+Those wedding planning from a distance probably need a little (or a lot of) extra help.
 Turns out that 36 percent of couples hosting a destination wedding hire a planner, and usually a full-service one at that.
 Less than a quarter of couples hosting hometown weddings hire a wedding planner, and most often they’re enlisting a day-of coordinator.
 Clearly, couples hosting destination weddings see the long list of benefits of hiring a planner, whether it be one who is based in their wedding locale (our recommendation) or a pro from their home base.